petems/cucumber-puppet/README.md

 ## Writing features

-cucumber-puppet assumes you have your Puppet manifest organized in modules and does the same with your feature files.
+cucumber-puppet assumes you have your Puppet manifests organized in modules and does the same with your feature files.
 Depending on your current working directory, `cucumber-puppet-gen` will create new features either in *~puppet/features/modules/foo/* (this is the default) or in *~puppet/modules/foo/features/* (in case your current working directory is somewhere inside *~/puppet/modules/*.